-Need Condition Universal Intervention Additional School Support (no EHC plan) With EHC plan Communication and Interaction Needs Autistic Spectrum Condition Training provided for all staff from Hilltop re generic strategies that can be integrated into the classroom teaching and learning to benefit autistic pupils re structure, language, conceptual understanding eg visual/kinaesthetic supports and strategies Liaison with Hilltop School staff re strategies to aid learning in the classroom; ACT/CDC referrals with Keyworker and strategy support; Family support and networks sought if necessary to support parents.
-Possible interventions: Anger Management; Student Voice Sensory questionnaire, morning gym.
-As additional school support but with 1-1 TA support and interventions if /when necessary.
+Need Condition Universal Intervention Additional School Support (no EHC plan) With EHC plan Communication and Interaction Needs Autistic Spectrum Condition Training provided for all staff from Hilltop re generic strategies that can be integrated into the classroom teaching and learning to benefit autistic pupils re structure, language, conceptual understanding eg visual/kinaesthetic supports and strategies Advice and training provided by the Traded SALT service that is bought into the Academy to ensure that we are a communication friendly setting.
+Liaison with Hilltop School staff re strategies to aid learning in the classroom; SALT/CDC/CAMHS referrals with Keyworker and strategy support; Family support and networks sought if necessary to support parents.
+Possible interventions: Anger Management Pupil Voice Sensory questionnaire, morning gym.
+Advice and intervention from the Traded SALT bought in as an additional resource to the Academy.
+As additional school support but with additional adult support and interventions if / when necessary.
 Speech, Language and Communication Needs Implementation of practical strategies by teacher integrated into the classroom teaching and learning to benefit pupils with speech and language difficulties.
-In FS1 &2 SALT provision in place as supported by NHS SALT therapist for understanding of language.
-SALT/CDC referrals with Keyworker and strategy support; Implementation of practical interventions by TA in school as recommended by SALT As additional school support with extra family and parental support as necessary
+In Foundation Stage and KS 1 provision in place as supported by NHS SALT therapist for understanding of language.
+Advice and training by the Traded SALT service that is bought into the Academy to ensure we are a communication friendly setting.
+SALT/CDC referrals with Keyworker and strategy support.
+Implementation of practical interventions by TA in school as recommended by SALT Advice, support and intervention delivered by the Traded SALT bought in as an additional resource to the Academy As additional school support with extra family and parental support as necessary Cognition and Learning Needs Moderate Learning Needs As additional school support with but with additional adult support and interventions if /when necessary.
+Extra family and parental support as necessary Specific Learning Implementation of practical strategies/differentiation by teacher integrated into the classroom teaching and LSS and EPS referrals with Keyworker and strategy support; As additional school support with but with additional adult support and interventions if /when